beduturgus/TelesoftasHomework/README.md

 ## Description

-App generates list of length that is configurable in InputGenerator file MAX_ITEM_COUNT variable.
+App generates items list of length that is configurable in InputGenerator file MAX_ITEM_COUNT variable.
 App updates every item according to business rules and stores it to specific file.

 ## Technologies